World Languages, Cultures, and Media

 The minor consists of six courses:

-• Two German Studies courses taught in the department in English or from the approved list given below when no German course in English is offered.
+• Three other courses in the linguistic or cultural area of the minor, taught in the department in English or German, or from the approved list below (only when no relevant course in English is offered in the department).

-Students on the Vienna program may earn up to three units toward the completion of the minor, one for the German language course and two for general German Studies.
-Those studying abroad in Germany through Colgate’s Freiburg Study Group or an ISEP program may earn up to three units toward the completion of the minor for courses approved by the department.
+Students on the Austria program may have up to four courses count toward the completion of the minor, one for the German language course and three for general German Studies in English.
+Those studying abroad in Germany through the University of Marburg’s International Undergraduate Study Program or an ISEP program may have up to four courses count toward the completion of the minor for courses approved by the department.

 German